-The PURE study team, with MyLinh Duong as first author, has published the article, Mortality and cardiovascular and respiratory morbidity in individuals with impaired FEV1 (PURE): an international, community-based cohort study, in THE LANCET Global Health journal.
+The PURE study team, with MyLinh Duong as first author, published the article, Mortality and cardiovascular and respiratory morbidity in individuals with impaired FEV1 (PURE): an international, community-based cohort study, in THE LANCET Global Health journal in May 2019.

 The article notes that “there is little data on whether mild abnormalities in lung function, within clinically normal range, are associated with similar increases in poor health outcomes.
 Furthermore, most evidence is from western populations in high-income countries, whereas less data and knowledge are available regarding these associations in middle-income and low-income countries, where the scope of risk exposures, population susceptibility, and aetiological factors for lung function impairment are different.”